 Majorly Irked by Frenzied-Feeding Elderly Dame

 Oh, and unless you’re planning to run for mayor, don’t give another thought to the dog park’s Greek chorus.
-Won’t be long before one of them is sued for biting the hand that fed them… er, their dog.
+Your dog’s health is your first responsibility, not a popularity contest with the local dog moms and dads.